Microsoft Defender for Cloud data security

 - Partner solutions: Uses security alerts from integrated partner solutions, such as firewalls and antimalware solutions.

 - Your machines: Uses configuration details and information about security events, such as Windows event and audit logs, and syslog messages from your machines.

 Data is kept logically separate on each component throughout the service.
 All data is tagged per organization.
 This tagging persists throughout the data lifecycle, and it's enforced at each layer of the service.

 To provide security recommendations and investigate potential security threats, Microsoft personnel may access information collected or analyzed by Azure services, including process creation events, and other artifacts, which may unintentionally include customer data or personal data from your machines.

-We adhere to the Microsoft Online Services Data Protection Addendum, which states that Microsoft will not use Customer Data or derive information from it for any advertising or similar commercial purposes.
+We adhere to the Microsoft Online Services Data Protection Addendum, which states that Microsoft won't use Customer Data or derive information from it for any advertising or similar commercial purposes.
 We only use Customer Data as needed to provide you with Azure services, including purposes compatible with providing those services.
 You retain all rights to Customer Data.

 Microsoft uses patterns and threat intelligence seen across multiple tenants to enhance our prevention and detection capabilities; we do so in accordance with the privacy commitments described in our Privacy Statement.

 When you enable Defender for Cloud in Azure, data collection is turned on for each of your Azure subscriptions.
 You can also enable data collection for your subscriptions in Defender for Cloud.
 When data collection is enabled, Defender for Cloud provisions the Log Analytics agent on all existing supported Azure virtual machines and any new ones that are created.